AdobeDocs/campaign-web.en/help/v8/reporting/gs-reports.md

 Adobe Campaign offers two different reports:

-* **Delivery report**: The **Delivery report** offers comprehensive insights and data specific to each channel.
-It provides detailed information on the performance, effectiveness, and outcomes of your individual deliveries, providing you with a comprehensive overview.
+* **Delivery reports**: The **Delivery reports** offer comprehensive insights and data specific to each channel.
+These reports provide detailed information on the performance, effectiveness, and outcomes of your individual deliveries, providing you with a comprehensive overview.

-* **Campaign report**: The **Campaign report** provides a comprehensive overview of your campaign, incorporating all pertinent information regarding the different deliveries included.
-This report offers a thorough analysis of each delivery's performance, success rates, audience engagement, and other essential metrics, allowing you to evaluate the overall effectiveness and impact of your campaign.
+* **Campaign reports**: The **Campaign reports** provide a comprehensive overview of your campaign, incorporating all pertinent information regarding the different deliveries included.
+These reports offer a thorough analysis of each delivery's performance, per channel: success rates, audience engagement, and other essential metrics.
+They allow you to evaluate the overall effectiveness and impact of your campaign.

 <table style="table-layout:fixed"><tr style="border: 0;">